website Translator

 Validity

-Not a good predictor of percent body fat, however can be used to indicate changes in body composition over time.
+It is not a good predictor of body fat percentage but can be used to indicate body composition changes over time.

 Typical Scores

 The average man has 15 to 17% body fat, while the average woman is between 18 and 22%.
 Typical scores for elite athletes (Wilmore 1994)[1] are 6% to 12% for men and 12% to 20% for women.
-The following table details the percentage body fat for male and female athletes for a variety of sports.
+The following table details the percentage of body fat for male and female athletes for various sports.

 Sport Male Female